GLIMS-RGI/rgi_user_guide/docs/01_introduction.md

 All names of the consortium are listed in [](rgi-consortium).
 We request all users to use this reference in publications that use RGI 7.0 data.

-**This User Guide should be cited by**:
+**This user guide should be cited by**:

-*Maussion, F., Hock, R., Paul, F., Raup, B., Rastner, P., Zemp, M, Andreassen, L., Barr, I., Bolch, T., Kochtitzky, W., McNabb, R. and Tielidze, L: The Randolph Glacier Inventory version 7.0 User guide, 2023.
+*Maussion, F., Hock, R., Paul, F., Raup, B., Rastner, P., Zemp, M, Andreassen, L., Barr, I., Bolch, T., Kochtitzky, W., McNabb, R. and Tielidze, L: The Randolph Glacier Inventory version 7.0 user guide, 2023.
 DOI:Zenodo*

 This reference should be used when referring to specific details that are not covered elsewhere, for example: *"The aspect sector from glacier X is computed from a 100 m UTM grid (Maussion et al., 2023)."*